This is Part One in my Connecting with Kids Series.

-In this Connecting With Kids Series, I tackle seven ways to connect with your kids, one at time, giving each idea the time and space it deserves.
+In this Connecting With Kids Series, I tackle several ways to connect with your kids, one at time, giving each idea the time and space it deserves.
 I challenge you to choose one or two new ideas and test them out on your family.

 And now, on to Part One of the Connecting With Kids Series!

 We are amazing human beings.
 We give everything we have to raising our kids and taking care of the household.
 Unfortunately as care givers, we often put ourselves last.
 We need to remind ourselves that only when we are at our best, can we take the best care of our families.

 We all know this one, right?
 But, man, it can be a challenge.
 Self care is hard.
 Often it feels like, just one more thing on our to do list.
 Looking at self care as a burden, as just another thing to do, might send you reeling.
 So let’s shift our focus by looking at the positives.